 With the design of Hammond Pond Parkway, the positive environmental goal of improving access to parkland has overturned the positive environmental goal of safe and convenient bicycling for transportation.
 It is even worse for operators of motor scooters, whether electrically or gasoline powered.
 They are legal on roadways and in bike lanes, but prohibited from using paths.
 Legality on the roadway amounts to nothing when these vehicles have been forced off the roadway by design.

 At least the noise of the gasoline-powered scooters will warn slower path users of their approach.
-But don’t expect any ban or speed limit to be enforced.
+But don’t expect enforcement of any ban or speed limit.
+Their important effect under the law is to shift the burden of fault in crashes.

 If bicycles are to be competitive in terms of travel time, they must not be subject to unnecessary delays, or held to low speeds.
 But the path now under construction crosses parking-lot entrances and roads in crosswalks, adding delay and inconvenience.
-Traversal of multiple crosswalks will be needed at the Route 9 end of the segment.
+Bicyclists must traverse multiple crosswalks at the Route 9 end of the segment.
 With such treatments, users become impatient and choose their own times and ways to cross, becoming unpredictable and increasing risk.

 The narrowed roadway is crowned and has storm drains.
-The path, on the other hand, will be unusable or unsafe for weeks or months in winter even if plowed, lacking drainage — unless heavily salted, unhealthy for vegetation and bicycles.
+The path, on the other hand, lacking drainage, will be unusable or unsafe for weeks or months in winter even if plowed.
+Or it could be heavily salted, unhealthy for vegetation and bicycles.

 Years ago, the DCR applied the same configuration, narrow, shoulderless roadway and parallel path, to Metropolitan Parkway in Waltham, shown in the video below.
 Metropolitan Parkway is short and very lightly traveled, so riding on the roadway is practical.
 Bicyclists on the roadway of Hammond Pond Parkway would have queues of cars behind them and would invite harassment.